Teeth Whitening Treatment Specialist in Dallas, TX

 There are two types of teeth whitening: intrinsic and extrinsic.
 The former requires whitening the inner part of the tooth (dentin) using a whitening gel or bleach.
 This type of teeth whitening procedure is ideal for people whose teeth cannot be easily repaired by any whitening toothpaste or treatment.

-The latter, on the other hand, is a procedure that requires removal of stains on the enamel due to smoking and drinking dark colored beverages.
+The latter, on the other hand, is a procedure that requires the removal of stains on the enamel due to smoking and drinking dark-colored beverages.
 Extrinsic whitening is usually done using a polish during teeth cleaning.

 For one, it can cause sensitivity, although in only a short period.
 The pain can be managed by over-the-counter medicines such as ibuprofen.
 Second, teeth whitening will not last forever; neither are tooth stains removed overnight.
 As mentioned earlier, teeth yellowing is part of the aging process.
 What we eat, and drink can also affect the duration of the teeth whitening treatment.

 At Beyond Dental and Implant Center, we do not focus on profit.
 Instead, we look forward to making our patients feel better about themselves through our various dental services.
-For sound oral health and perfect looking smiles, give us a call today!
-We serve patients from Fort Worth TX, Dallas TX, Cockrell Hill TX, Mesquite TX, Highland Park TX, Forest Hill TX, Saginaw TX, and White Settlement TX.
+For sound oral health and perfect-looking smiles, give us a call today!
+We serve patients from Dallas TX, Plano TX, Addison TX, Garland TX, Richardson TX, Carrollton TX, and BEYOND!

 Additional Services You May Need